Tresquel/teardown_patcher/README.md

 I also included a [sample mod](/mods/splash_skip.zip) if you need it

 # Contributing
-All contributions are welcome, if you found a bug or if you would like to see a certain feature added, just make a issue about it.
+All contributions are welcome, just make an issue before making your changes.
-Or maybe if you want to make the code better or add a new feature, make a pull request.
-Make an issue before making your changes tho.